Standardization of a quantitative Magneto-Optical Indicator Film based magnetic field measurement technique

 The NanoMag project validated qMOIF techniques to the micro-metre and nanometre-scale, but a gap remains at the microscale, prompting the International Electrotechnical Commission (IEC) to request industrially relevant specifications on the use of qMOIF.

-The project will define and develop guidance on the best use of a new standardised qMOIF method for characterising micro-magnetic materials, to be presented as a best practice guide on fast and reliable measurements from the micro- to millimetre scale for industry.
+The project has defined and developed guidance on the best use of a new standardised qMOIF method for characterising micro-magnetic materials, to be presented as a best practice guide on fast and reliable measurements from the micro- to millimetre scale for industry.

 A Technical Specification will be submitted to the IEC as a sub-document to its existing standard, then its uptake promoted to potential end-users.